PrajothSenthilKumar/Text-generation-using-AWS-Bedrock/README.md

       "blog_topic" : "........." (any topic you want inside the quotes) }

 **This "blog_topic" variable we have specified inside the lambda_handler.
-Specify the same variable name over here in the body of Post request.**
+Specify the same variable name over here in the body of the Post request.**

 **and click send**